Canon 2000D vs Panasonic GX1

 It is notable that the 2000D offers wifi support, while the GX1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The 2000D is a recent model that features in the current product line-up of Canon.
-In contrast, the GX1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the GX1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GX1 was succeeded by the Panasonic GX7.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Which of the two cameras – the Canon 2000D or the Panasonic GX1 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.